philipposslicher/philipposslicher/README.md

 - Cinematography

-Currently working on `tropobase`, a flexible and observable datababase backup platform written in Rust 🚀.
+Currently working on `tropobase`, a flexible and observable database backup platform written in Rust 🚀.

 Previous worked on `Lapsed`, a distributed time-lapse system (also written in Rust).